csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 "insert into instructor values(’ " + ID + " ’, ’ " + name + " ’, " + " ’ + dept name + " ’, " ’ balance + ")"

-and the query is executed directly using the executeQuery method of a State- ment object.
+and the query is executed directly using the executeQuery method of a Statement object.
 Now, if the user typed a single quote in the ID or name fields, the query string would have a syntax error.
 It is quite possible that an instructor name may have a quotation mark in its name (for example, “O’Henry”).

 While the above example might be considered an annoyance, the situation can be much worse.
 A technique called **SQL injection** can be used by malicious hackers to steal data or damage the database.